How to clean your composite deck: step-by-step guide

 Seasonal Maintenance Tips for Perth Conditions

-Summer: Brush two times per week to get rid of the fine dust.
-Hose down quickly to prevent staining after barbecues.
-Check shaded corners for mould.
+• Summer: Brush twice per week to get rid of the fine dust.
+Hose down quickly to prevent staining after barbeques.
+Examine the shaded corners for mould.

-In the fall: Don’t leave a leaf pile out too long, or tannin stains will follow.
+• In the autumn: Don’t leave a leaf pile out too long, or tannin stains will follow.
 Organise and deep clean before the winter rains come.

-Winter: Monthly checks for mould are adequate.
+• Winter: Monthly mould checks are adequate.
 Our hot, humid environment is the perfect place for spores to proliferate.

 Follow that seasonal rhythm, and your deck will be in tip-top shape all year without requiring heroic cleaning efforts.